aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_01_FirstOrderDerivative_and_Slicing.md

 ### Motivation and syntax

-We already mentioned the powerful tool of Python - negative indexing.
-When the programmer tries to access elements of the sequence by referring to the negative index, the enumeration of the elements starts from the tail of the sequence.
-Let's say we have a Python list:
+We already mentioned a powerful tool of Python: negative indexing.
+When the programmer tries to access elements of the sequence by referring to a negative index, the enumeration of the elements starts from the tail of the sequence.
+Let's say we have a Python list,

 ```python
 a = [